indranildchandra/cursor-usage-vscode-extension/README.md

 The extension only makes authenticated requests to these Cursor endpoints:

+- `/api/auth/me` - to get your user information
+- `/api/usage?user=USER_ID` - to get your individual usage data and reset dates
 - `/api/dashboard/teams` - to get your team list
-- `/api/dashboard/team` - to get your user ID
+- `/api/dashboard/team` - to get your user ID within teams
-- `/api/dashboard/get-team-spend` - to get usage data
+- `/api/dashboard/get-team-spend` - to get team usage data

 That's it.
 No third parties, no external services, no funny business.